 As to the content of my writing: I write for adults.
 I’m sure some teens would enjoy my work, but they are not my intended audience.
 Compared to other authors, I’d say that my work is probably on par with popular authors such as John Grisham and Tom Clancy for “explicit” content.
 It is certainly less disturbing than the adult novels of Stephen King, who is widely popular with readers of all ages, or Neil Gaiman, who has been awarded a Newberry Honor for one of his children’s books (and was still given the award, despite his manner of celebration), or Roald Dalh, who simultaneously published classic books for children and disturbing novels for adults.

-If my books were to be faithfully adapted to film, they would likely range from PG to PG-13 (depending on the director) for the adventure and fantasy, with the science fiction being a solid PG-13 or R (again, depending on the director).
+If my books were to be faithfully adapted to film, the adventure novels would likely be in the PG-13 range, with the science fiction being a solid PG-13 or R (depending on the director).
 Put another way, my adventure stories fall somewhere between Raiders of the Lost Ark and The Da Vinci Code, while my science fiction is in the neighborhood of Alien (often dark and violent) and Chappie (attempting to be profound, but collapsing into chaos due to the odd characters).

 I discourage students from contacting me online, except through Synergy and ClassDojo.
-Except for a few cases of former students who visited my table at Tidewater Comicon and, with their parents’ approval, signed up for the mailing list that my wife and I share, I routinely block any student who comments on my online posts, even in a positive manner.
+Except for a few cases of former students who visited my table at Tidewater Comicon and, with their parents’ approval, signed up for my mailing list, I routinely block any student who comments on my online posts, even in a positive manner.
 If I block your child or delete their comments, please be assured that I am not acting spitefully.
 It is simply a matter of policy for me.
 If your child reads any of my work (hopefully with your permission) and wants to follow me online, please encourage them to devote their attentions to studying or creating their own works of fiction instead.